TotalTechGeek/pineapple/readme.md

 Pineapple allows you to embed a few example test-cases in your JSDocs, making it easier to focus on your code and less on defining `it` & `expect` chains.

-When you omit conditions from your test cases, Pineapple will automatically capture the result of your test & snapshot it, making it easier to preserve expected behavior in your applications, and even easier for users to find examples on how to call your code.

 <img alt="An example of the snapshot functionality where the code is modified and the snapshot fails due to a renamed attribute" src="https://jessemitchell.me/pineapple/img/snapshot.gif" width=60% />

 ## Documentation